Writing Systems and Epigraphy

 Exploring Sumerian Mathematical and Scientific Texts in Ancient Civilizations

-Exploring Ancient Writing Tools and Materials in Civilizations Past
+Exploring Ancient Writing Tools and Materials in Civilizations

 The Role of Script in Shaping Identity and Power in Ancient Civilizations

-Exploring the Significance of Inscriptions as Historical Evidence in Ancient Civilizations
+The Significance of Inscriptions as Historical Evidence in Ancient Civilizations

 Tracing the Evolution from Pictograms to Alphabets in Ancient Civilizations